stopbeingpoor/trading-game/memory-bank/context.md

 - Understood the basic structure and interaction of frontend components. *(2025-04-30)*
 - Successfully updated GDD.md with detailed gameplay, UI, art, and technical information. *(2025-04-30)*
 - Removed the unused 'firebase' dependency from the project. *(2025-04-30)*
+- Applied a linear gradient background (green->yellow->orange->red) to the `.retro-slider` track pseudo-elements in `src/index.css` to style the leverage slider. *(2025-05-01)*
+- Hid the base `.retro-slider` background/border and restyled its thumb to a white square with a black border for better visual consistency with the gradient track. *(2025-05-01 - Note: Subsequent attempts reverted)*
+- Reverted attempt to apply pixelated gradient via `repeating-linear-gradient` to slider track due to visual errors. *(2025-05-01)*
+- Reverted attempt to apply gradient to slider container and make track transparent due to visual errors. *(2025-05-01)*
+- Applied CSS to style leverage slider track with a linear gradient (green->yellow->orange->red) and the thumb as a white square with black border. *(2025-05-01)*